 Ativan Withdrawal Symptoms

 Benzodiazepine withdrawal is associated with a host of symptoms, all of which can be lessened or avoided if an effective tapering process is initiated and maintained.
-The following is an extensive list, but it remains only a partial list as there are numerous symptoms associated with withdrawal from Ativan (and the benzodiazepine drug class in general).
+The severity of withdrawal depends on several factors, including, but not limited to:

 - Short-term memory loss